nardeas/MHGAN-Tensorflow/README.md

 ## Overview

 The base network is a WGAN with DCGAN generator and discriminator.
-As opposed to the standard DCGAN we are using GELU activation as this is shown to generally improve performance:
+As opposed to the standard LeakyReLU activation we are using GELU as this is shown to generally improve performance:

 https://arxiv.org/pdf/1606.08415.pdf